BB700 Mouse Anti-Human CD31

 - Cy is a trademark of GE Healthcare.

 For optimal and reproducible results, BD Horizon Brilliant Stain Buffer should be used anytime two or more BD Horizon Brilliant dyes are used in the same experiment.
 Fluorescent dye interactions may cause staining artifacts which may affect data interpretation.
 The BD Horizon Brilliant Stain Buffer was designed to minimize these interactions.
-More information can be found in the Technical Data Sheet of the BD Horizon Brilliant Stain Buffer (Cat.
+More information can be found in the Technical Data Sheet for the BD Horizon Brilliant Stain Buffer (Cat.
 No. 563794/566349) or the BD Horizon Brilliant Stain Buffer Plus (Cat.
 No. 566385).

 When setting up compensation, it is recommended to compare spillover values obtained from cells and BD™ CompBeads to ensure that beads will provide sufficiently accurate spillover values.